jessekrubin/ry/docs/src/api.md

         """
         Return a copy of the sequence with leading and trailing bytes removed.
         If `chars` is provided, remove all bytes in `chars` from both ends.
         If `chars` is not provided, remove all ASCII whitespace bytes.
         """

+    def lstrip(self, chars: Buffer | None = None) -> Bytes:
+        """
+        Return a copy of the sequence with leading bytes removed.
+        If `chars` is provided, remove all bytes in `chars` from the left end.
+        If `chars` is not provided, remove all ASCII whitespace bytes.
+        """

+    def rstrip(self, chars: Buffer | None = None) -> Bytes:
+        """
+        Return a copy of the sequence with trailing bytes removed.
+        If `chars` is provided, remove all bytes in `chars` from the right end.
+        If `chars` is not provided, remove all ASCII whitespace bytes.
+        """